Harris opposes US Steel's sale to a Japanese firm during joint Pennsylvania event with Biden

 The 81-year-old Biden has spent most of his lengthy political career forging close ties with organized labor.
 The White House said he asked to introduce Harris in Pittsburgh — instead of the usual other way around — because he wanted to highlight her record of supporting union workers.

-In addition to opposing the Nippon Steel sale, Biden has endorsed expanding tariffs on imported Chinese steel — a rare instance of political overlap with Donald Trump, the Republican presidential nominee, who has cheered steeper foreign tariffs on many imports.
+In addition to opposing the Nippon Steel sale, Biden has endorsed expanding tariffs on imported Chinese steel — another area of policy agreement with Trump, who has cheered steeper foreign tariffs on many imports.
 Still, in a statement Monday, U.S. Steel said it remains "committed to the transaction with Nippon Steel, which is the best deal for our employees, shareholders, communities, and customers."

 “The partnership with Nippon Steel, a long-standing investor in the United States from our close ally Japan, will strengthen the American steel industry, American jobs, and American supply chains, and enhance the U.S. steel industry’s competitiveness and resilience against China,” the company said, noting that it employs nearly 4,000 people in Pennsylvania alone.